 You will submit your 8-Year Review petition materials to the College’s Office of Undergraduate Academic Affairs for the final reviews and decisions.

 A review will be conducted by an assistant academic dean in the College and IUB General Education to determine your degree requirements and General Education requirements, respectively.
-This step will take four to six weeks to complete.
+This step will take two to four weeks to complete.

 You will receive notification of your requirement term, deadline for completing your requirements and graduating, and registration clearance for the next semester.